Have you ever seen a fish tank with a bathroom in it? Me neither. Sorry to gross you out, but your fish are swimming around in their own toilet.

 Next up we’re on to cleaning all the detritus from the substrate and removing 25% of the tank water.
 Your aquarium siphon will perform both tasks in one go here.

-Put the tube end of your siphon into your aquarium, and place the hose end either in your kitchen sink, out on your lawn, or in an empty bucket.
+Put the tube end of the siphon into your aquarium, and place the hose end either in your kitchen sink, out on the lawn, or in an empty bucket.

-Keep an eye on your bucket as it’s easy to get carried away and have it overflow, no one wants poop water on the floor.
+Keep an eye on the bucket as it’s easy to get carried away and have it overflow, no one wants poop water on the floor.